-Demand for Gold Jewellery Digitalisation Stagflation concerns Post -Pandemic Effects Indians' long-standing and sentimental attachment to gold and the motivation to accumulate gold has been seen as the bedrock and the mainspring for the gold loan industry It has become essential for banks and NBFCs to step up digitalisation as customers become more and more technology-savvy Investing in gold jewellery looks increasingly interesting as a hedge against inflation in India and abroad.
+Demand for Gold Jewellery

+Indians' long-standing and sentimental attachment to gold and the motivation to accumulate gold has been seen as the bedrock and the mainspring for the gold loan industry

+Digitalisation

+It has become essential for banks and NBFCs to step up digitalisation as customers become more and more technology-savvy

+Stagflation concerns

+Investing in gold jewellery looks increasingly interesting as a hedge against inflation in India and abroad.

+Post -Pandemic Effects

 Gold loan fulfills the requirement for liquidity at a time when alternative sources of funding are less freely available and that could last for months until economic activity recovers to pre-Covid levels.